nod-ai/SHARK-TestSuite/e2eshark/README.md

 ## Setting up

+By default, a nightly build of torch_mlir and IREE is installed when you run 'pip install -r ./requirements.txt' and that will be used to run tests.
+So, you are not required to have a local build of either torch mlir or iree.

+But, if you want to test a local change in either torch mlir or iree, you can pass the build using switches.

-You will need to have a local build of torch MLIR and pass using --torchmlirbuild (-c) option.
+If you have a local build of torch MLIR pass it using --torchmlirbuild (-c) option.
+Else, it will use torch_mlir package from last nightly build and use iree tools directly such as iree-import-onnx to import onnx into torch onnx mlir as opposed to running torch_mlir.tools.import_onnx.

-By default, a nightly build of IREE is installed when you run 'pip install -r ./requirements.txt' and that will be used to run tests.
-But, if you made changed in IREE or you want to pull the latest fix in IREE, then create a local build and pass that using --ireebuild (-i).
+If you made changed in IREE or you want to pull the latest fix in IREE, then create a local build and pass that using --ireebuild (-i).

 The arg value passed to --torchmlirbuild (-c) should point to a directory where bin/torch-mlir-opt can be found and the option passed to --ireebuild (-i) should point to a directory where tools/iree-compile and tools/iree-run-module can be found.

-In all the exmaples in this README doc the -i option to pass an IREE build location is optional.
+In all the exmaples in this README doc the -c option to pass a torch mlir build location or -i option to pass an IREE build location are optional.

 **Prerequisites**: Before proceeding with build, make sure you have following installed on your machine